|By Meara Geraty

 Virginia and West Virginia have already responded to the crisis by allowing all voters to request a mailed ballot—and it’s crucial the other states that require an excuse to vote absentee follow their lead.

-Why is voting at home important?
+Why is voting by mail important?

 Imagine a mom who needs to take care of her sick son on Election Day and can’t get to the polls, a stay-at-home dad who can’t find childcare for that time, or a voter in a state where there's often ice on the roads in early November.
 First responders whose schedules can be disrupted, and of course overseas military men and women can all face challenges casting their ballots when their only option is in-person voting.